-Best Credit Card Sign-Up Bonuses of 2017
+The Best Credit Card Sign-Up Bonus Points of 2023

-If you’re going to paying for things in your life, you might as well stop using cash so you can get points you can later cash in for rewards by using a credit card responsibly.
+If you’re going to pay for things in your life, you might as well stop using cash so you can get points you can later cash in for rewards by using a credit card responsibly.

 A sign-up bonus is when rewards cards offer some sort of large incentive to open a new credit card account.

 After reviewing hundreds of credit cards with introductory offers, we picked the ones with the best sign-up bonuses:

 These cards also usually charge an annual fee, because of the value provided with not just the sign-up bonus, but also the many other benefits and perks that come along with card membership.

 If you’re planning on making a large purchase anyway, you can get much more for your money with a credit card that offers new cardholders 100,000 bonus miles.

 Credit cards that offer bonuses that are as much as 100,000 points are rare.

 The Platinum Card® from American Express: 125,000 Bonus Points